Pendramon/Toshinou-Community/README.md

   - AND SO MUCH MORE!
 XD

 <b>Changelog</b>:
+  - Changed: Exclude NPCs list to even bigger from 200px to 300px.
+  - Added: More enemies to the exclude NPCs list not sure if all are correct but better safe than sorry.
+(Report Problems)
   - Added: Start/Stop button.
-  - Fixed: Exclude NPCs list too small from 100px to 200px;
+  - Fixed: Exclude NPCs list too small from 100px to 200px.
   - Added: Demaner and Devourer NPCs to exclude NPCs list.
   - Added: Option to exclude NPCs for autolock key.
   - Added: Option to auto attack Player and/or NPC after pressing autolock key.